markjosephcampbell/Coinbase_Case_Study/README.md

 ## Results

 Coinbase boasts sales of 1.3B USD and a market cap of 68.1B USD.
 In Q1 2021, Coinbase's trading volume was 335 billion USD.
 Over the past few years, Coinbase has consistently increased their share of the crypto market from 4.5% in 2018 to 11.3% in 2021.
-A large part of this success is due to expanding their reach with hedge funds, financial institutions, and other institutional customers, which hold 44.8 billion worth of assets on the platform.
+A large part of this success is due to expanding their reach with hedge funds, financial institutions, and other institutional customers, which hold 44.8 billion USD worth of assets on the platform.